greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpfdist.html.md

 export GPFDIST_WATCHDOG_TIMER=300
 ```

+When you enable compression, `gpfdist` transmits a larger amount of data while maintaining low network usage.
+Note that compression can be time-intensive, and may potentially reduce transmission speeds.
+When you utilize multi-threaded execution, the overall time required for compression may decrease, which facilitates faster data transmission while maintaining low network occupancy and high speed.

 ## <a id="section6"></a>Examples

 To serve files from a specified directory using port 8081 \(and start `gpfdist` in the background\):